Proppys

 North West Investment Guide

 Manchester is the North West's dominant investment market.
-With 100,000+ students, a £80bn economy, and rental demand that outstrips supply across all price points, inner postcodes deliver 7–9% yields with above-average capital growth driven by continued inward investment.
+With 100,000+ students, an £80bn economy, and rental demand that outstrips supply across all price points, inner postcodes deliver 7-9% yields.
+A citywide Article 4 Direction has been in force since October 2011, so any C3 to C4 HMO conversion requires planning permission.

 City avg yield